 Summer Riding Camp features several individual week-long residential programs offered for riders aged 10-16.

-During their stay at Chatham Hall's Summer Riding Program, campers live in air-conditioned dormitories and are supervised by an adult faculty member and college-aged counselors.
-Campers who wish to stay for more than one session will have full supervision and additional activities planned on the Saturday between sessions.
-Program Fee
+During their stay at Chatham Hall, campers reside in air-conditioned dorms supervised by an adult faculty member and high school- or college-aged counselors.
+In the evenings, campers are able to participate in fun camp games and activities, including tie dying, s’mores making, playing games, water balloon fun, and bingo.
+Campers who wish to stay for more than one session will have full supervision and additional activities planned on the time between sessions.